 A global leader in the legal treatment and resettlement of the most vulnerable displaced people

 The International Refugee Assistance Project (IRAP) is the legal advocacy organization for refugees and displaced people in need of a safe place to call home.
-Over a short period of time, IRAP has emerged as a global leader in providing legal aid for refugees and achieving policy advocacy and impact litigation successes on behalf of refugees, even in an intensely challenging climate.
+Over a short period of time, IRAP has emerged as a global leader in providing legal aid for refugees and changing federal and state policies through advocacy and impact litigation on behalf of refugees, even in an intensely challenging climate.
+Already, they have provided legal aid to 40,000 displaced people in more than 100 countries.

-IRAP has helped create bridges between the refugee and asylum fields and the larger immigration field, recognizing that refugees and asylum seekers are part of the broader category of people who migrate and that refugee and asylum processes are part of the overarching immigration system.
-IRAP has also been a leader in addressing the connections between climate change and migration.
+IRAP has helped create bridges between the refugee and asylum fields and the larger immigration field, recognizing that refugees and asylum seekers are part of the broader category of people on the move and that refugee and asylum processes are part of the overarching immigration system.

 Unbound has supported IRAP since 2014; its work advances our System priority area, specifically to preserve recent levels of refugee resettlement in the US, to prevent discrimination against eligible populations based on national origin and religion, and to build greater public support for refugee admissions.